The Marriage and Family Therapy Program at App State

 Study Abroad in Berlin

-Graduate students in helping professions are welcome to participate in a study abroad experience to Berlin, Germany lead by Dr. Kristen Benson.
-The course is titled Systemic Change: Berlin's History and Current Social Policies, which will focus on systemic approaches to preventing discrimination by examining the historical treatment of LGBTQ+ people in Germany.
-The trip to Berlin will take place July 11-17, 2023.
-Information is available and applications are open now!
+Dr. Kristen Benson traveled with graduate students for a study abroad experience to Berlin, Germany .
+The course was titled Systemic Change: Berlin's History and Current Social Policies, and focused on systemic approaches to preventing discrimination by examining the historical treatment of LGBTQ+ people in Germany.

 MFT Program now offering GRE Waiver